sfigg/commercialization-public/manufacture/desktop/iot-ent-device-lockdown-features.md

     ```

 >[!Note]
->When using the Unified Write Filter you must take into consideration the Operating System product activation.
+>When using the Unified Write Filter you must take into consideration several things.
+>1) The Operating System product activation.
 Product activation must be done with the Unified Write Filter disabled.
-Also, when cloning the image to other devices the image needs to be in a Sysprep state and the filter disabled prior to capturing the image.
+>2) Cloning the image to other devices the image needs to be in a Sysprep state and the filter disabled prior to capturing the image.
+>3) Servicing a device.
+When you service the device you will probably have to disable the Write Filter prior to the servicing activity.
+More information on servicing can be found [here](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/service-uwf-protected-devices).

 ## Unbranded boot